-A.01 Foremen
+A.01 Foreperson

-If the Employer works four (4) or more employees in a permanent shop under the jurisdiction of the Operating Engineers, an Operating Engineers foreman shall be employed at ten percent (10%) per hour over the hourly rate of the highest Operating Engineers classification under their supervision.
+If the Employer works four (4) or more Employees in a permanent shop under the jurisdiction of the Operating Engineers, an Operating Engineers Foreperson shall be employed at ten percent (10%) per hour over the hourly rate of the highest Operating Engineers classification under their supervision.

-When Operating Engineers foremen are required on other types of work, the Operating Engineers foreman shall be paid at ten percent (10%) per hour over the hourly rate of the highest Operating Engineers classification under their supervision.
+When Operating Engineers Foreperson are required on other types of work, the Operating Engineers Foreperson shall be paid at ten percent (10%) per hour over the hourly rate of the highest Operating Engineers classification under their supervision.

-When marine derrick crane operators perform any clamshell or soil densification work, or if they are required to work in a supervisory capacity they shall receive two dollars (\$2.00) per hour over their classification as a supervisory premium.
+When marine derrick crane operators perform any clamshell or soil densification work, or if they are required to work in a supervisory capacity they shall receive three dollars (\$3.00) per hour over their classification as a supervisory premium.